marabesi/laraveltherightway.github.io/_posts/06-05-03-database-choice.md

 anchor:  right-database-choice
 ---

-## Choose right database for the job at hand. {#right-database-choice}
+## Escolha o banco de dados correto. {#right-database-choice}

-Eloquent can support multiple databases for a reason - don't limit yourself to MySQL.
+Eloquent dá suporte a múltiplos banco de dados por uma razão - não se limite a usar somente MySQL.

  Use [MongoDB](https://github.com/jenssegers/Laravel-MongoDB) for records that have attributes that vary a lot.
 For example, in an inventory system, an office supplies product might have a different set of fields compared to vehicle and auto supplies.